MicrosoftLearning/MD-102T00-Microsoft-365-Endpoint-Administrator/Instructions/Labs/Lab09_Ex1_Configuring per-user multi-factor authentication.md

 10. Navigate back to the **Microsoft Entra admin center** Edge tab and in the navigation pane, select **Users** > **All users**.

-11. At the top of the user list, select Per-user MFA.
+11. At the top of the user list, select the three dots to expand the menu, and then select Per-user MFA.

    > The Per-user MFA page opens.